 Who Created This Tribe?

-She is excited about all things related to higher education, travel, and cross cultural experiences.
+She is excited about all things related to education, travel, and cross cultural experiences.
 However, her love of mangoes, airport terminals and Makossa knows no bounds.
 Amanda is currently based in Doha, Qatar.

 Now, Meet The Team!